bcf30/trans-writes/README.md

 ### Features

-- **Expanded Trans Flag Palette (7 colors)** – Smoother gradients while staying true to trans flag colors:
-  - Light Blue (#5bcefa) - official
-  - Medium Blue (#96dcfa)
-  - Very Light Blue (#c8ebff)
-  - White (#ffffff) - official
-  - Very Light Pink (#ffdcf0)
-  - Light Pink (#f5a9b8) - official
-  - Darker Pink (#d96c9e)

-- **Perceptually Uniform Color Matching**:
-  - Uses LAB color space (via scikit-image) for color matching that matches human perception
+  - LAB color space (via scikit-image) for color matching that matches human perception
-  - Falls back to weighted RGB distance if scikit-image is not installed
+  - Fallback to weighted RGB distance if scikit-image is not installed

-- **Dithering Algorithms**:
-  - Floyd-Steinberg (classic error diffusion)
-  - Atkinson (sharper, retro look)
-  - Ordered/Bayer 4×4 (crosshatch pattern)

-- **Optimized Performance**:
+  - Dithering (Floyd-Steinberg, Atkinson, Ordered (Bayer))
   - Numba JIT compilation for 10-50x faster dithering (optional if you want to wait 20 years for any image larger than 1mb)
-  - Parallel processing for palette application

-- **Pixelation** – Create mosaic effects with block sizes 1-32
+  - Create mosaic effects with block sizes 1-32
-- **Live Preview** – See changes instantly
+  - See changes instantly
-- **File Size Comparison** – View original size, compressed size, and savings
+  - Compare the file sizes by viewing original size, compressed size, and savings
   - **Multiple Export Formats**:
   - PNG (optimized compression)
   - BMP (uncompressed)
   - WebP (lossless)
   - JPEG XL (lossless, if supported)

-- **Optimized for Data & Energy Efficiency**:
-  - Modern formats like JPEG XL and WebP offer superior compression compared to legacy formats
-  - Smaller file sizes mean less storage, faster transfers, and reduced energy consumption
   - please lock in and help defeat the monopoly of Google trying to kill jpegxl

-### Installation

 #### Requirements